-You may have noticed that the MLR and GLMN coefficients are the same.
-They are actually similar up to 10 significant digits but differ beyond that.
+You may have noticed that the MLR and GLMN coefficients are very similar up to 10 significant digits.
 This led me to wonder if similar computational processes underlie the two models.
 MATLAB documentation does not say much at that level of detail, but it does state that residuals of the observed responses have a normal distribution in Multilinear Regression .
 Also, the default distribution for the Generalized Linear Regression function is the Normal distribution.